bcaffo/LittleInferenceBook/manuscript/03_conditional.md

 have the disease and apply the test and conversely take people known not to have the disease.
-However, for the collection of people with a positive test result, the reverse probability is more of interest, "given a positive test what is the probability of having the disease?", and "given a given a negative test what is the probability of not having the disease?".
+However, for the collection of people with a positive test result, the reverse probability is more of interest, "given a positive test what is the probability of having the disease?", and "given a negative test what is the probability of not having the disease?".

 Bayes' rule allows us to switch the conditioning event, provided a little